-In Germany you can choose a Tilgung from as low as 1% to as high as 6% or even higher, and often at increments of 0,5%.
-Therefore you have more choice, but it is important to understand this choice.
+In Germany, you can choose a Tilgung from as low as 1% to as high as 6% or even higher, and often at increments of 0,5%.
+Therefore you have more choices, but it is important to understand this choice.

-TIP: As a rule of thumb a 3% Tilgung repays your mortqage in about 30 years.
+TIP: As a rule of thumb a 3% Tilgung repays your mortgage in about 30 years.
 A 2% Tilgung repays the mortgage in about 40-45 years.

 The precise speed of repaying your mortgage in full depends on how high the interest rate is.
 This is a little complex.
 The reason is that with a higher interest rate, a reduction in the balance saves you more money, and hence, given a fixed monthly payment, allows you to repay quicker